thenaivekid/BK-s-Arcade/README.md

 # BK'S ARCADE

+## This is a password protected system that allows 10 users to log in in a machine.

-### This is a simple C program containing 4 C files and 3 header files.
+### This is a simple C program containing 6 C files and 5 header files.
 Also a data file named "question.txt" is created to store the questions of quiz and display it.
 For wordle, there is a file named "word.txt" that contains the dictionary of words.
+Authentication also has a data file named "Users.txt"
 * main.c
 * ticTacToe.c
 * wordle.c
 * quiz.c
+* authentication.c
+* rockPaperScissors.c
+* authentication.h
+* rockPaperSciccors.h
 * ticTacToe.h
 * wordle.h
 * quiz.h
 * word.txt
 * quiz.txt
+* Users.txt

 ### You can play following games here:
 * TicTacToe
 * Wordle
 * General Quiz
+* RockPaperScissors

 This was developed as a academic project in first semester.
 Pulchowk Campus